Drips Are Not Sequences

 Don't

-Replace manual follow-up with drips on hot leads.
-A warm lead calls back because a human called first.
+Replace manual follow-up with drips on active leads.
+New Lead, Cold, Warm, and Hot leads are active pipeline.
+They get manual calls first.
+Cold leads are NOT on drips.
 Drips support your callers.
 They never replace them.

 Personalization matters even in automation.
 Make it feel human.
 Merge fields are the minimum.
 Read your drip texts out loud.
 If they sound like a robot wrote them, rewrite.